tony-albanese/nonnas-kitchen/README.md

 + As a logged in user, I can create a BlogPost so that I can share my food related content with other users on the platform.

 # Post Component
 The Post component contains the details for a blog post.
 These components are arranged in a Bootstrap Card component.
 I wanted the category to be in a prominent place since that is more general in the hierarchy than the other elements - the users can select what type of post they want to read.
 The image element is also prominent so that the user can be attracted to a post by the image.
+In other words, the image is used to grab focus since many people do "eat with their eyes" - meaning how food looks is what first draws our attention to a particular meal.
+(Of course, this in the abscence of smell!)

 > Wireframe sketch for the blog post
 ![wireframe blog post](screenshots/blogpost/blogpost_wireframe.png)